wds4/tribal-tapestry/glossary/narrative.md

 ### Formation of the narrative

 Why do some narratives remain static for long periods of time while others undergo rapid changes?
+(Give some examples, speculate some basic reasons.)

 Intertribal competition vs intratribal conmpetition.
-We postulate that periods of intense intratribal competition may be reflected in a rise in `virtue signaling`, the result of which can be rapid changes in the narrative, and in particular, the `narrative fiction`.
+We postulate that periods of intense intratribal competition may be reflected in a rise in `virtue signaling`, the result of which can be rapid changes in the narrative, and in particular, in the `narrative fiction`.

 ### Who decides the narrative?